paulcaseys/axure-boilerplate/README.md

 You have now installed the default settings.
 Now when you generate a prototype, it will generate custom javascript and css.

-## Example project files included
+## Example project
 -------------
-I have include an example project to illustrate the extensibility and display the annotations
+An example project is included that contains
+- Annotated side-panels
+- Optional extensibility using custom JavaScript and CSS files

+##### files included
 `wireframe_with_annotation_panel_ver01.rp` an example Axure Project `/prototype/` an example prototype `/prototype/proto_custom.js` customisable JavaScript file